AlfiePerkins1/mvp_fantasy_cs_issues/command_guide.md

   - Faceit ELO (if available)

 - **/pricing show `[player]`**
-  Displays the current price(s) of a player or the top priced players.
+  Displays the current price(s) of a player or the top-priced players.

 ---